 You can clean the skin around the cut with a soft cloth or gauze pad.

 First, soak the cloth or gauze in soapy water or in a mixture of sterile water and salt.
 Then, gently wipe or dab the skin around the wound.

 Don't use skin cleansers, antibacterial soaps, alcohol, iodine, or peroxide.
 They can damage the skin in the wound and delay healing.
 Also, don't put on any lotion, cream, or herbal product unless you've checked with your doctor first.

 Your doctor will tell you how to wash out your wound.
-He may say to fill a syringe with salt water or mild soapy water.
+They may say to fill a syringe with salt water or mild soapy water.
 This will help rinse away any pus that's draining out.
 Last, pat it dry with clean gauze or a clean cloth.

 Do I need to keep the wound dry?

 Don't let it get wet for the first 24 hours after your surgery.
 So skip a bath or shower on the first day, though a sponge bath is usually OK.

 You might be able to shower by the second day, but it depends on the type of operation you had, so check with your doctor.